boraseoksoon/Throttler/README.md

 ```

 # Advantages over Combine and RxSwift's Throttle and Debounce

-- **Simple One-Liners**: The functions are straightforward and ready to use right out of the box.
-Just include a single line of code to get them up and running.
+- **Simplicity**: These functions are designed to be straightforward and easy to use.
+With just a single line of code, you can have them up and running.
-- **Advanced debounce and throttler options**: See examples above - they can often come handy.
+- **Out-of-the-Box Thread Safety**: Simply pass any shared resource into the debounce, throttle, or delay functions without any concerns.
+The implementation leverages the Swift actor model, providing robust protection against data races for mutable states.
+This ensures that you can safely access and modify shared mutable state without any worries about thread safety.
+It will handle everything in a thread-safe manner out of box.
-- **No Need for Reactive Programming**: If you're not a fan of reactive programming paradigms, this approach offers an alternative that eliminates the need to adopt them.
+- **No Need for Reactive Programming**: If you prefer not to use reactive programming paradigms, this approach provides an excellent alternative.
+It allows you to enjoy the benefits of throttling and debouncing without having to adopt a reactive programming style.

 # :warning: Important Note on Identifiers parameters for debounce and throttle